What is a limited cost trader?

 This figure should exclude the cost of the following items:

 - food and drink for the business or its staff

 - vehicles, vehicle parts and fuel (unless your business uses its own vehicles in the transport business, for example if you run a taxi hire firm)

 What you need to do if you're a limited cost trader

-From 1st April 2017 you'll need to check how much you've spent on goods each quarter and see how this figure compares to the specifications above.
+If you're a limited cost trader, you'll need to check how much you've spent on goods each quarter and see how this figure compares to the specifications above.